jmswaney/thesis/source/14_Coregistration.md

 algorithm matches nuclei centroids across rounds so that the alignment quality can be quantified in terms of single-cell correspondences.
-As a proof of concept, we apply our algorithm to an intact mouse brain hemisphere as well as a large section of a marmoset brain.
+As a proof of concept, we apply our algorithm to an intact mouse brain hemisphere as well as a large block of a marmoset brain.

 ## Results